 Creeping Charlie thrives in moist, shady areas.
 Aerating the lawn with a core aerator to improve drainage can help prevent the weeds.
 Avoid overwatering and allow the soil to dry out between each watering to help suppress creeping Charlie growth.

 Planting vigorous shade-tolerant plants can provide a natural mulch that crowds out the weed.
 For example, hostas (Hosta spp., USDA zones 3-9) can tolerate shade but their large leaves block moisture and sunlight from reaching the creeping Charlie.
 Thinning out overhanging branches from trees and shrubs also lets more light reach the ground, which can inhibit the growth of creeping Charlie.

 Skip the Borax

 Borax may seem like a natural method to kill creeping Charlie, but the boron remains active in the soil for many years and can kill any other plant you try to grow in the bed.
 Although borax is not a registered pesticide, it can help control creeping Charlie but the costs to your desired plants and chemical dangers don't make it a worthwhile or smart alternative.
-Borax is still dangerous to use around children and pets.
+Some sites recommend using a vinegar or epsom salt weed killer, but this should be avoided for the same reason.
+Borax is also still dangerous to use around children and pets.